Conversation Group Programme – September - December 2020

 Jürgen Kumlehn will read from his new book, "Jewish Families in Wolfenbüttel - The writer Werner llberg".
 The Wolfenbüttel born merchant Werner Ilberg joined

 the Communist Party in Berlin in 1932 and worked in the Underground against the National Socialists.
 After escaping from a Berlin concentration camp and prison,

 he fled to Prague.
 Before the German Wehrmacht moved in there, he was able to flee to England in 1938.
 There he lived with his wife until 1947.
 He also worked in England for the Communist Party and was interned as an "enemy alien" in Liverpool for a while.

 Jürgen would like to read especially from his time in exile and give an impression of the life of German refugees in Great Britain.
 The reading is in German.

 Dagmar Theeß recently visited California.
 She will talk about her interesting journey through the State including San Francisco, the good and the more difficult life in Silicon valley as well as Stanford and Berkeley Universities.

-Meetings take place at, Kulturpunkt West, Ludwig-WinterStraße 4, 38120 Braunschweig, unless otherwise stated.
-Doors open at 7.30 pm (19.30) with the main topic at 8.00 pm (20.00).
+the main topic at 8.00 pm (20.00).
 Topic may be changed due to unforeseen circumstances.